ultomnis/personal-website/src/blog/integrity-and-vc-funding-in-open-source-projects.md

 [Zed](https://zed.dev/blog/sequoia-backs-zed), and
 [Bitwarden](https://bitwarden.com/blog/accelerating-value-for-bitwarden-users-bitwarden-raises-usd100-million/).

-A growing number of open-source companies are gravitating toward VC funding, and not all make it out without consequences.
+A growing number of companies building open-source software are gravitating toward VC funding, and not all make it out without consequences.
 Of course, VC funding doesn't always spell doom and gloom, and not all VC firms are created with bad intentions (see [Mozilla Ventures](https://mozilla.vc/)).
 Nevertheless, it should be stated that with VC firms involved, profitability becomes a driving